AlessioCoser/alessiocoser.github.io/_posts/2023-09-19-escaping-the-magic-of-the-frameworks-2-http-routing.md

 <center>Is the routes registration mechanism so complicate?
 Why do we want to hide it?
 What happens if we make it explicit?</center>

 In this series of articles I'm **replacing, magic by magic, some framework's features** until I have no more sorceries to wield.
-I'm doing it in **baby steps**, explaining the reasons why, and keeping **keeping my application working** all the time.
+I'm doing it in **baby steps**, explaining the reasons why, and **keeping my application working** all the time.

 I know, what I'm doing is an **unconventional use of Spring Boot**, but I could have used any other framework.
 I chose this one because it's one of the most popular.